Expert Plumbing Faucet Repair in Montgomery, TX

 Hard-water scale and debris collect in the aerator screen and cartridge, choking the flow.
 Clearing or replacing them restores pressure at the Montgomery tap.

-Montgomery homeowners choose us for faucet repair because we're genuinely local to Montgomery County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Texas's humid subtropical region.
+Montgomery keeps calling us for faucet repair for concrete reasons — local roots in Montgomery County, family ownership since 1974, CSLB license #1098234 with bond and insurance, salaried rather than commissioned techs, 30-day written flat-rate quotes, and a 10-year workmanship guarantee, with parts chosen to last in Texas's humid subtropical region.
 Looking for a faucet repair company in Montgomery, TX?
 That's exactly what we are — local, licensed, and accountable to Montgomery County.

 We quote faucet repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate faucet repair quote is written and good for 30 days.